Bureau of Codes

 What if my project exists in the 100-year flood plain?

 It will depend on the nature of the work proposed.
 If it is new construction or extensive rehabilitation you will need to contact the Bureau of Planning for approval.
-If your work involves either repair of replacement of building components then a standard building permit will suffice.
+If your work involves either repair or replacement of building components then a standard building permit will suffice.

 What if for some reason I cannot complete the work proposed on my building permit application and I delay in finishing the work in a continuous manner?